qy2166/SRMERS/README.md

                   mValue = 0.15)
 ```

+Acknowledgement:

+Thank you for the support and help from my advisors, Dr. Shyamal D. Peddada, Dr. Jennifer J. Adibi, and Dr. Jong H. Jeong, at University of Pittsburgh in developing this R package.

 References:

     1. Yin Q, Xun X, Peddada S, Adibi JJ.
 Shape Detection Using Semi-Parametric Shape-Restricted Mixed Effects Regression Spline with Applications.
 Sankhya B 2021; 83(S1): 65-85.